YuriFanatic/my-portfolio/README.md

 project.
 It's left commented out so the app runs without a database by default — see the comments in that file for the three steps to enable it.

-## Things to personalize before shipping

-- Drop your résumé PDF at `public/resume.pdf` (the nav/hero "Résumé" link already points there).
-- `lib/projects.js` has a `repo` field per project pointing at your GitHub profile — swap in the real repo URL for each project once they're split out (or link to the right folder).
-- Add a profile photo or OG image if you want one — nothing currently references an image file, so there's nothing to break by skipping this.